In April 2008, Santa Rosa Beach resident Sara Markey began experiencing abdominal pain and bloating along with fatigue.

 "I will probably have to take chemo indefinitely," she says.
 "It's part of my life at this time.
 It's the new normal for me."

 The chemo she is taking now is for tumor growth, which she gets at M.D.
 Anderson Cancer Center in Houston.
-She moved back to
+She moved back to Houston to be close to the hospital for her treatments, but still owns a home in South Walton and the SOHO lady's apparel stores at Gulf Place.

 In addition to fighting to stay healthy, Markey also has another mission: promoting ovarian cancer awareness, and September is Ovarian Cancer Awareness Month.